-The EPS's strategic plan, which it develops every five
+The EPA's strategic plan, which it develops every five years,

-years, centers on seven key priorities: climate change, improving
+centers on seven key priorities: climate change, improving air

 compliance and environmental stewardship, and land

 preservation.
-The nearly half of the EPA's annual budget (it
+Nearly half of the EPA's annual budget (it totaled

-totaled $10 billion in 2011) is used for clean and safe
+$8.6 billion for fiscal 2016) is used for clean and safe water

 The agency was established in 1970, the same year as the first